What is the Accelerated JD Program?

 How much does it cost?

-Accelerated students will be charged the same per-semester tuition as traditional law students for each semester they are in the accelerated program, including summers.
+Accelerated law students will pay the same total tuition as traditional law students.
+The per-semester tuition is the same for each fall, spring and accelerated summer.
 This means accelerated students earning a JD in six semesters over two years will pay the same total tuition as traditional students earning a JD in six semesters over three years.
 Students who complete the degree in less time will, of course, have lower cost living expenses during their time in law school with the ability to enter the workforce a year sooner.

 Can I get merit aid?